EvaLabRaf/-Projet-ROB3-2022-2023-/Rapports de séances/Rapports_Hugo/Hugo_Denis-Martin_2022-12-09.md

 <br />

-I have found a template and I am working on implementing it.
+I have found a template, that works, and I am working on implementing it.

 ![](Annexes/2022-12-09_LaserCode1.jpg)